The Man-Woman Relationship, Sex, and Marriage

 Fault-finding and blaming the other is easy.
 What is difficult and hard, but usually more worthwhile and rewarding, is getting at the truth and being bravely honest in expressing to your partner how you feel, and why you feel that way – without being accusatory or trying to lay blame.

-That’s why it’s not good to be confrontational or speak in anger or with negative emotions.
+That’s why it’s not good to be confrontational or speak in anger.
 That’s why it’s best to speak out either before we reach a point of exasperation or anger, or after we have let it pass, and bravely and honestly express how we feel without accusing the other.
-Much easier said than done, but well worth the effort.
+That's much easier said than done, but well worth the effort.

 On the other hand, it is sometimes better to just hold your tongue, especially if and when you are annoyed that your partner has not lived up to your expectations, and especially when there has been no agreement or understanding of what is expected.
 In such instances, we should think twice, and realize it would not be fair to say anything.

 Perhaps a good marriage for average people is one where each partner is content the majority of time and is happy some of the time, but is also annoyed and even angry at their partner at times.
 How could it be otherwise?
 We are not perfect, and sometimes we are thoughtless and inconsiderate.
 Sometimes we tend to be self-centered, self-absorbed, and even selfish, and we fail to see our partner’s point of view.
 We see only our own.
-That, after all, is our default position.
+That, after all, is our default position, because selfishness is part of our natural survival instinct.
 And that can cause us to simply dismiss and reject our partner, and call it quits.

-However, we can overcome it.
-Reason and temperance can keep us grounded in the understanding that we are part of a whole, whether that whole is a pair of lovers, or a family, neighborhood, community, nation, or world.
-That is why our spiritual and religious traditions remind us that it is vain folly to indulge in egotism and selfishness, and that selflessness, generosity and charitable good deeds earn spiritual rewards far greater than material rewards.
+However, we can overcome most problems.
+Reason, understanding and temperance can keep us grounded in the fact that we are part of a whole, whether that whole is a pair of lovers, or a family, neighborhood, community, nation, or world.
+That is why our spiritual and religious traditions remind us that it is vain folly to indulge in egotism and selfishness, and that selflessness, generosity, charitable good deeds, compassion, empathy and forgiveness earn spiritual rewards far greater than material rewards.

 It is an ongoing task and often even a struggle to overcome our egocentric tendencies, especially as we grow older.
+That's why many old married people become grumpy and bitter if their partner has not bent to their will.
 But we should consider that sometimes when we are irritated at our mate it’s because they are showing us a reflection of our own self.
-And often the key is striving to be more fully aware, being fair, looking on the bright side, and looking at both sides, reminding yourself of the good things, and not dwelling on the bad things to the point that they fester and become worse than they really are.
+And often the key is striving to be more fully aware, being fair, looking on the bright side, and looking at both sides, reminding yourself of the good things and not dwelling on the bad things to the point that they fester and become worse than they really are.

 As the Beatles sang, all you need is love, and as Sting sang, if you love someone, set them free.
 That’s pretty good advice.
 There are many songs about love, because it’s the most powerful feeling and emotion.
 Life would be worthless without it.
 And the song of the heart is one of God’s greatest gifts, and the world would be a far better place if more songs were really heard and felt, and not merely sung to the air because people don’t really listen.